Introduction

 Resource Table Click Action

-option will select the resource row’s checkbox.
-The ignore
+select option will select the resource row’s checkbox.
+The ignore option instructs Nova to ignore click events altogether.

 Eager Loading

-If you routinely need to access a resource’s relationships within your fields, resource title, or resource subtitle, it may be a good idea to add the relationship to the with
+If you routinely need to access a resource’s relationships within your fields, resource title, or resource subtitle, it may be a good idea to add the relationship to thewith property of your resource.
+This property instructs Nova to always eager load the listed relationships when retrieving the resource.

 Resource Replication